chesslablab/php-chess/docs/pgn-parsing.md

 var_dump($result);
 ```

-[Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) plays a bunch of moves at once throwing an exception of type `Chess\Exception\UnknownNotationException` if a move cannot be made.
+[Chess\Play\SanPlay](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Play/SanPlayTest.php) allows to play a bunch of moves at once throwing an exception of type `Chess\Exception\UnknownNotationException` if a move cannot be made.

 ```text
 array(10) {